sibulus/SFU_ML/Ui_project/manual.md

 # 2. Set up and Run the GUI

 ## 2.1.
 Setup the Virtual Environment
 This section covers installing a python interpreter and package installations in a virtual environment, rather than system-wide.
 We will use Anaconda here, however, if you have an alternative that you are using, you may continue to use that.
-To setup the virtual environment and install the required dependenHead over to anaconda.com and install the latest version of Anaconda.
-Make sure to download the “Python 3.7 Version” for the appropriate architecture. cies, follow these steps:
+To setup the virtual environment and install the required dependencies, follow these steps:

 1. Head over to [anaconda.com](anaconda.com) and install the latest version of Anaconda.
 Make sure to download the “Python 3.7 Version” for the appropriate architecture.
 Check this [page](https://www.geeksforgeeks.org/how-to-install-anaconda-on-windows/) for help, if needed.
 2. Open the command prompt and confirm that conda is in PATH by typing `conda -V`